 Hamster Breathing Problems

-Cause of Respiratory Infection
+Causes of Respiratory Illnesses

-Other basic causes can include:
+Other common causes include:

 - The hamster being located in a cold or drafty room